elle4/TeamTomer/pitch_template.md

 *This is your elevator speech, or your brief abstract that you will use to hook people in whether they be funders, stakeholders or potential collaborators.*

-Create 3D models of UI archive materials and provide information needed for printing via Murkutu site.
+"Digital teaching trunk."
+Create 3D models of UI archive materials and provide information needed for printing (or 3D viewing, or VR, depending on what the school has) via Murkutu site.
 Will function for a template for future collections.

 ## Challenge, Problem or Issue